4ms/stm32mp1-baremetal/README.md

 diskutil eraseDisk FAT32 BAREMETA /dev/disk#
 ```
 Where /dev/sdX or /dev/disk# is the actual device name, such as /dev/sdc or /dev/disk3.

-If you need to find out what the device is, you can type `ls -l /dev/sd` or `ls -l /dev/disk` and then hit <TAB>.
+///If you need to find out what the device is, you can type `ls -l /dev/sd` or `ls -l /dev/disk` and then hit Tab.
 Or, on macOS you can type `mount` instead of `ls -l /dev/disk<TAB>`
 Take note of what it lists.
 Then remove (or insert) the SD Card, and repeat the command.
 Whatever changed is the SD Card's device name(s).
 Use the base name, e.g. /dev/sdc, not /dev/sdc3.
+///

 You also could use the script `format-sdcard.sh`, though it's just a heavy wrapper around the above commands.